-A 10-Year-Old Set Off On His Bike To Help a Neighbor Mow Their Lawn In 1993.
+'Someone Out There Knows Something': A 10-Year-Old Set Off on His Bike to Help a Neighbor Mow Their Lawn in 1993.
 He Was Never Seen Again.

 George Burdynski.

 A 10-year-old boy got permission from his mother to help mow a neighbor's lawn before taking off on in his red bicycle.
-That May 24, 1993, afternoon was the last time the Maryland boy's been seen.
+That afternoon on May 24,1993, was the last time the Maryland boy's been seen.

-George "Junior" Burdynski went missing around 4:30 that afternoon.
-He would be 37 years old today.
+George "Junior" Burdynski went missing around 4:30 that day.
+He would be 38 years old today.

 His disappearance led to an extensive search in Prince George County.
 Burdynski was never found, but the investigation did uncover a sex-abuse ring in which six young boys were molested a couple miles from Burdynski's house, according to WUSA 9.

-Homeowner James Kowalski, who is still behind bars, and his renter and co-worker, Steven Leake, wound up in prison from after the investigation, WUSA 9 reported.
-They, however, were never charged in Burdynski's disappearance, though evidence showed the boy had visited the home at least once because he had logged in to play a video game.
+Homeowner James Kowalski, who is still behind bars, and his renter and co-worker, Steven Leake, wound up in prison after the investigation, the station reported.
+The pair, however, were never charged in Burdynski's disappearance, though evidence showed the boy had visited the home at least once because he had logged in to play a video game.

 "It’s not the same without him," Burdynski's father, George, told WUSA 9 in 1993.
 "I ride down the road and just hear a kid holler, 'Daddy,' and I’m almost wrecking my truck to stop to see who’s hollering Daddy."